UNSDSN-Youth/sdg-zone/content/action/get-involved-on-campus.md

 {{< padding >}}
 {{< padding >}}
-**SDG Students Program** -- changing the world starts on your campus with you.
+**SDG Students Program** -- changing the world starts on your campus with you
 {{< padding >}}
 {{< padding >}}